Google Translate Disclaimer

 Visit the Building and Technical Standards training site to register for this training and gain access to the webinars.
 This site is best viewed in either a Chrome or Safari browser.

-This webinar will walk through interpolation for spatial separations and the relation to unprotected openings as found in the National Building Code of Canada 2015.
+This webinar details interpolation for spatial separations and the relation to unprotected openings found in the National Building Code of Canada 2015.
 This webinar will provide 1 credit hour towards mandatory training hour requirements for building official licence renewal and four credit hours towards professional development for others.
+Check with your professional organization to confirm.

-Upon completion of all three chapters, a certificate will be emailed to the address provided with the registration.
+Upon completing all three chapters, a certificate will be emailed to the address provided with the registration.

 Registration